JusticeZzy/FunduSegmenter/README.md

 # FunduSegmenter
-This is the official PyTorch implementation of [FunduSegmenter: Leveraging the RETFound Foundation Model for Joint Optic Disc and Optic Cup Segmentation in Retinal Fundus Images](). (link coming soon)
+This is the official PyTorch implementation of [FunduSegmenter: Leveraging the RETFound Foundation Model for Joint Optic Disc and Optic Cup Segmentation in Retinal Fundus Images](https://doi.org/10.1167/tvst.15.5.14), the first adaptation of [RETFound](https://doi.org/10.1038/s41586-023-06555-x) for joint optic disc and optic cup segmentation in fundus images.

+Weights and processed datasets: [Hugging Face - JusticeZzy/FunduSegmenter](https://huggingface.co/JusticeZzy/FunduSegmenter).

 ---